futureswap/dos-contracts/README.md

 yarn setupLocalhost
 ```

 Check the deployments folder for the updated addresses.
-If they have changed make use to take the DOS address and put it in the subgraph folder: subgraph.yaml and networks.json
+If they have changed make use to take the Supa address and put it in the subgraph folder: subgraph.yaml and networks.json

 Now run